Trainer Bios

 Claire Robitaille, Ph.D., LSW, Psychologist

-Claire Robitaille, Ph.D., LSW, Psychologist has over 35 years of experience in the fields of education and mental health and currently serves in the role of Clinical Consultant for the agency.
+Claire Robitaille, Ph.D., LSW, Psychologist has over 35 years of experience in the fields of education and mental health.
+After holding multiple different roles with the agency over the years, Dr. Robitaille currently serves the agency on a limited part time basis on areas related to consultation, training, and program development.
 Dr. Robitaille has practiced in a variety of clinical settings including community mental health agencies, private practice, and residential programs.
 In addition to her clinical work, she has extensive experience with clinical supervision and consultation, program and staff development, and training and education at both the undergraduate and graduate level.
 Her primary area of interest is in the field of child and family psychology.
 For more information about Dr. Robitaille’s experience, please refer to her Vita.

 Miranda Zircher, M.S., LPCC-S